 2. What does this passage say about what God has done for us (declarations and promises)?

-This question helps us think through the magnificence of what God has accomplished for us in history, especially through His son, Jesus.
+This question helps us think through the magnificence of what God has accomplished for us in history and especially through his Son, Jesus.
 Then we can offer thanks to God individually or as a group for all he has done.

-Answers to this question can direct our time of confession and praying for one another.
-It is essential that we never forget that God does not want us to serve Him in our own strength.
-Rather, He wants us to trust his Spirit within us for the power to follow him in faithful obedience.
+Answers to this question can direct our time of confession and of prayer for one another.
+It is essential to remember that God does never wants us to serve him in our own strength.
+Rather, he wants us to trust his Spirit within us for the power to follow him in faithful obedience.

 This question helps direct our time of prayer for the mission of the Church and helps us discover the richness of the message of Christ and its relevance for those around us.
 This helps prepare us to witness in a heartfelt way when God offers us opportunities.